antonbabenko/pre-commit-terraform/README.md

     ```

-### terraform_tflint
+### tofu_tflint

-1. `terraform_tflint` supports custom arguments so you can enable module inspection, enable / disable rules, etc.
+1. `tofu_tflint` supports custom arguments so you can enable module inspection, enable / disable rules, etc.

     Example:

     ```yaml
-    - id: terraform_tflint
+    - id: tofu_tflint
       args:
         - --args=--module
         - --args=--enable-rule=terraform_documented_variables
     ```

 2. When you have multiple directories and want to run `tflint` in all of them and share a single config file, it is impractical to hard-code the path to the `.tflint.hcl` file.
-The solution is to use the `__GIT_WORKING_DIR__` placeholder which will be replaced by `terraform_tflint` hooks with the Git working directory (repo root) at run time.
+The solution is to use the `__GIT_WORKING_DIR__` placeholder which will be replaced by `tofu_tflint` hooks with the Git working directory (repo root) at run time.
 For example:

     ```yaml
-    - id: terraform_tflint
+    - id: tofu_tflint
       args:
         - --args=--config=__GIT_WORKING_DIR__/.tflint.hcl
     ```